How to Plant, Grow and Care For Peperomia Hope

 Peperomia ‘Hope’ needs bright, indirect sunlight.

-They shouldn’t be placed in direct sunlight, despite what the succulent-like appearance of the leaves may suggest.
+Avoid placing this plant in direct sunlight, despite what the succulent-like appearance of the leaves may suggest.
 Direct sunlight will damage the leaves, leading to brown spots and wilting.

 Water